oresat/oresat-linux/docs/images/index.rst

   DHCP, the first one is for Windows and the second is for a \*nix based OS.
 - eth0 is also set up for DHCP for `BeagleBone Black`_ ethernet jack.
 - The CAN1 bus is enabled.
-- The hostname is set to the name of board it's for; e.g. ``oresat-dev``, ``oresat-star-tracker``, etc.
+- The hostname is set to the name of card it's for; e.g. ``oresat-dev``, ``oresat-star-tracker``, etc.
-- mDNS (MulticatDNS) is setup with `systemd-networkd`_, so if the host has mDNS enable, boards with OreSat images can be resolved to ``hostname.local``; e.g.:
+- mDNS (MulticatDNS) is setup with `systemd-networkd`_, so if the host has mDNS enable, cards with OreSat images can be resolved to ``hostname.local``; e.g.:
   ``oresat-gps.local``

-Connecting to board using a OreSat Linux Image
+Connecting to card using a OreSat Linux Image
 ----------------------------------------------

 .. toctree::